radixnameservice/docs/wiki/registration/auctions.md

 Advantage auctions strike a balance between those bidding for perceived value, and those bidding purely for utility of the domain (such as a blog or new dApp).
 The core benefits are that:

 - Generic domain applicants receive a degree of protection from flip attempts as bidding close to the minimum bid requirement will allow the original applicant to easily compete, and each consecutive bid eats into a potential flip margin.
 If the original applicant cannot use their 'originators edge' to keep pace with the highest bid, then they're unlikely going to pay the premium a domain flipper may demand at the end of the contest.
 Overbidding for a domain that may not be resalable adds a high amount of risk for a flipper, as there's no guarantee that they'll be able to resell the domain for a higher price than paid at auction.
-The original applicant, however, is guaranteed to be paid compensation by the winning bidder if they lose the auction.

 - Enables a streamlined and intuitive user experience when acquiring Web3 domains.
 An auction process within which people know exactly where they and others stand is what many have come to expect as a result of Web2 auction processes.
 Advantage auctions effectively yield the best of both worlds.